g023/Godot-LLM-API-AI-Chat/README.md

 - rewrote all the simple (no pre/post memory) agent prompts for assistant.
 - added translate to spanish on assistant dropdowns.
 - Translations will automatically detect language used.
+- added translation to Hindi in Devanagari script to assistant responses ai context menu

 ## Usage